loadmill/test-mcp/README.md

 node build/index.js
 ```

-Example MCP servers are available in the `examples/` folder and a sample `mcp.config.json` is provided in the repo.
+This will run a demonstration that shows both local STDIO and remote HTTP MCP servers working together.
+The test rolls a local dice server and queries a remote MCP server registry.

 ---